oroinc/documentation/backend/entities/entity-names.rst

         }
     }

-Note that if the provider cannot return a reliable result, FALSE should be returned to keep looking for the other providers in the chain.
+If the provider cannot return a reliable result, FALSE should be returned to keep looking for the other providers in the chain.

-Entity name providers are registered in the DI container by `oro_entity.name_provider` tag:
+Entity name providers are registered in the DI container by the `oro_entity.name_provider` tag:

 .. code-block:: yaml